Tips and Timesavers

 - Immunization records

-Your UHS primary care provider, or PCP, is a medical doctor, nurse practitioner or physician assistant who’ll be responsible for the majority of your health care while you’re at UMass Amherst.
+Your UHS primary care provider, or PCP, will be responsible for the majority of your health care while you’re at UMass Amherst.
 This person will also coordinate care with specialists, or your home practitioner if you so choose.
-For an appointment, call 577-5101.
+Explore our provider directory, then call 413-577-5101 for an appointment.

 Paperwork

-Save some time by printing and completing any necessary UHS forms before your first visit to UHS or Mental Health Services; be sure to bring the forms with you!
-You can also print forms for the release of medical records information from our site.
+Save time by printing and completing any necessary forms on the Patient Portal before your first visit to UHS.
+You can also print forms for the release of medical records information.

 Bring your insurance card and/or pharmacy card with you every time you come to UHS.
 The pharmacy will collect your insurance plan’s co-payment when you pick up your prescription; you can pay with cash, check, UCard, Visa, MasterCard or Discover.